 At Kinnard Law, our Nashville truck accident lawyers have extensive experience handling claims against trucking companies in Tennessee and beyond.
 We’ve been doing this since 1977, and have been voted among the “Best Law Firms” in Personal Injury by U.S. News for our efforts.

-Regulations for Fatigued Truck Driving
+What Are the Regulations for Fatigued Truck Driving?

 Because commercial trucks can cause such catastrophic damage to other motorists in the event of an accident, trucking companies and the drivers that work for them are required to follow more rules and regulations than other motor vehicles both on and, even off the road.
 One of these crucial and most well-known rules is called the hours-of-service regulation, the main purpose of which is to prevent fatigued driving in truckers.
 Fatigued driving is one of the main causes of truck accidents thus laws were put in place that aimed at ensuring that truck drivers are not overworked and get an adequate amount of sleep each day.